Gauravsharma110044/GS-BROWSER/docs/README.md

 ### Common Issues

 - **Installation Problems**: Check system requirements and try running as administrator
-- **AI Features Not Working**: Verify internet connection and API access
 - **Performance Issues**: Check system resources and clear cache
+- **Browser Crashes**: Update to the latest version

 ### FAQ

 1. **Is GS Browser free to use?**
    - Yes, GS Browser is completely free and open-source

-2. **Do I need an account to use AI features?**
-   - No, but some advanced features may require an account

-3. **Can I use GS Browser offline?**
+2. **Can I use GS Browser offline?**
-   - Basic browsing works offline, but AI features require internet
+   - Yes, you can view cached pages offline

+3. **How do I update the browser?**
+   - Download the latest release from GitHub
+   - Run the installer to update

 ### Support